11ty/11ty-website/src/docs/transforms.md

 };
 ```

-Note that `html-minifiter-terser` has a [significant number of options](https://github.com/terser/html-minifier-terser?tab=readme-ov-file#options-quick-reference), most of which are disabled by default.
+Note that `html-minifier-terser` has a [significant number of options](https://github.com/terser/html-minifier-terser?tab=readme-ov-file#options-quick-reference), most of which are disabled by default.